WHU-SNA/OpMaxInSTN/README.md

 - `L` Laplacian matrix of the graph;
 - `numNodes` Maximal node ID.

 We have converted four graphs downloaded from [SNAP]("http://snap.stanford.edu/data/#signnets") to `.mat` format.
-You can directly load any file in `input\` to see an example.
+You can directly load any file in `input\` in Matlab to see an example.

 **NOTE** Node ID starts from any positve number (excluding 0).